Unnamed Memory: Manga

 A manga adaptation, illustrated by Naoki Koshimizu, began serialization in ASCII Media Works' Dengeki Daioh magazine on September 26, 2020.
-As of January 2023, the individual chapters have been collected into four tankōbon volumes.
+As of July 2025, the individual chapters have been collected into nine tankōbon volumes.
 The manga is also licensed by Yen Press.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on December 13, 2022.
-It is produced by ENGI and directed by Kazuya Miura, with scripts written by Deko Akao, character designs handled by Chika Nōmi, and music composed by Akito Matsuda.
-The series is set to premiere in 2023.
+It is produced by ENGI, and directed by Kazuya Miura, with scripts written by Deko Akao, character designs handled by Chika Nōmi, and music composed by Akito Matsuda.
+The series was initially scheduled for 2023, but was later delayed due to "production circumstances", and eventually aired from April 9 to June 25, 2024, on AT-X and other networks.
+The opening theme song is "Yōbigoe" (呼び声, Call), performed by Tei, while the ending theme song is "blan_", performed by Arika, a music unit composed of voice actress Yūko Natsuyoshi and composer and guitarist Yamato.
+Crunchyroll streamed the series.

+Following the final episode of the first season, a second season was announced, and aired from January 7 to March 25, 2025.
+The opening theme song is "Unsung ballad", performed by True, while the ending theme song is "inclusion", performed by Arika.

 Reception

 Rebecca Silverman from Anime News Network praised the ending of the first volume and its illustrations, while also criticizing the start.
 Demelza from Anime UK News had similar feelings, while also praising the characters.

 In the Kono Light Novel ga Sugoi! guidebook, the series ranked first in the tankōbon category in 2020.

+Anime News Network listed the first season of the anime series as "The Worst Anime of 2024".
+Furthermore, Rebecca Silverman points out failure in the animation, and "stripped-down adaptation that sucked every last bit of romantic tension from the story" as well as "sped-run plot".